LiveAboard

 Guests should clearly understand the adventurous activities they would like to try.
 This can help in efficient packing and costing strategies during the planning stage.

-By arriving early, travelers can indulge in some street shopping, scrumptious Maldivian cuisine, little strolls amidst scenic island views, and much more.
-Reaching well before the actual check-in time lets travelers explore the outside of the islands and the streetside of Maldives.
+Arriving early allows travelers to indulge in some street shopping, scrumptious Maldivian cuisine, little strolls amidst scenic island views, and much more.
+Reaching well before the actual check-in time lets travelers explore the outside of the islands and the streetside of the Maldives.
 Sprawling greenery, pristine beaches, and a vibrant culture await your arrival in the Maldives.

 What to pack

-Since the trip is a cruise, it’s important to have high-SPF sunscreen, beach hats and cover-ups, flip-flops or water shoes, sunglasses, and swimwear.
+Since the trip is a cruise, having high-SPF sunscreen, beach hats and cover-ups, flip-flops or water shoes, sunglasses, and swimwear is important.
 A reusable water bottle goes a long way in being a responsible traveler.
-Flashlight, camera, extra batteries, and memory cards; for drones, please enquire first.
-Personal first aid kit with necessary personal medication with prescription.
-Preferably biodegradable toiletries are some key items travelers should include while packing for this trip.
+A flashlight, camera, extra batteries, and memory cards; for drones, please enquire first.
+A personal first aid kit with necessary personal medication with a prescription.
+Preferably, biodegradable toiletries are some key items travelers should include while packing for this trip.

 Snorkeling and fishing equipment